In 2019, the competition will consist of three stages:

 Teams MUST consist of 4 students.
 There is NO entry cost.

 The Preliminary Round will determine who this year’s National Secondary Schools Semi-Finalists are.
-Registered teams will be emailed the business case study and have 12 days to complete their proposal, submitting a 10-minute video of their presentation.
-Teams proposals will be judged on their demonstrated understanding of the business and the logical argument behind their advised strategy.
+Registered teams will be emailed a business case study and have 11 days to complete it, submitting a written proposal of their case.
+Potential templates will be given prior to aid teams.
+Team proposals will be judged on their demonstrated understanding of the business and the logical argument behind their advised strategy.
 The top 16-20 teams will then qualify for the National Semi-Final.

-A check-in session will be held where teams can book in for a 15-minute consultation to get feedback and advice on their presentation.
+A check-in session will be held where teams can book in for a 15-minute consultation to get feedback and advice on their proposal.

-Video submissions must be uploaded to YouTube using the following naming convention “Secondary Schools Case Competiton 2018 – Team Name” and the link emailed to email@example.com by 6pm Monday 9 April.
-Please also include your PowerPoint slides.
+The proposals must be submitted using the following naming convention “Secondary Schools Case Competiton 2019 – Team Name” and emailed to firstname.lastname@example.org by

 Preliminary Case Check-In: TBC

 The Semi-Final Round will determine who this year’s National Secondary School Finalists are.
-Using the same business case study and slides, teams will deliver a presentation via Skype to a new pair of judges.
+Using a new case study, teams will deliver a presentation via Skype to a new pair of judges.
 Teams will have 10 minutes to present their case, followed by 5 minutes of question and answer time where teams will answer questions from the judges about the company and their proposal.

 The 6 best teams will progress to the National Final, hosted at the University of Auckland.
 Teams travelling from outside of Auckland will have their travel expenses paid for.

-Semi-Finalist Presentations: Sunday 6 May and Monday 7 May (Via Skype)
+Semi-Finalist Presentations: Monday 6th – Wednesday 8th May (Via Skype)